sfall-team/sfall/artifacts/scripting/compiler/sslc_readme.md

 **sfall 3.6:**
 - added Python-style ternary operator (conditional expression)
 - added `-s` short-circuit evalution option for `AND`, `OR` expressions
-- int2ssl will detect and decompile conditional expressions and short-circuit logical operators
+- **int2ssl** will detect and decompile conditional expressions and short-circuit logical operators
-- added `-F` option to include full file paths in "#line" directives after preprocessing
+- added `-F` option to include full file paths in `#line` directives after preprocessing
-- added `-D` option to write abstract syntax tree into .txt file
+- added `-D` option to write abstract syntax tree into `.txt` file
 - fixed compiler crash when number of arguments in procedure declaration does not match definition
 - fixed incorrect constant folding of `bwnot` operator
 - fixed more invalid results in constant folding